 Security

-This service makes special focus in those database systems migrated form on premises environment with a target in Azure, like Virtual Machines, Azure SQL Database, SQL Managed Instance, … But not only focused in performance, our team check the licensing and the current cost of the environment, to help customers to save money in their systems located in Azure.
+Our SQL Server Support service focuses on database systems migrated from on-premises environments with a target in Azure, like virtual machines, Azure SQL Database, SQL Managed Instance, and so on.
+Our team also checks the licensing and the current cost of the environment to help customers to save money.
 The Azure SQL Server Support service consists of:

 Understanding the current state of the IT infrastructure of the client’s company, always performed by DBA experts.

-Identifying and solving any issues with Microsoft SQL Server Platform will be identified and solved.
+Identifying and solving any issues with Microsoft SQL Server will be identified and solved.
 The DBA Support system is a cost-effective solution for managing your databases in SQL Server.

 Proactively controlling your SQL Server systems by the Remote DBA service.
 This keeps the environment in the best operating conditions.

+"Listing our SQL Server Support managed service on the Azure Marketplace has helped drive awareness of our solution and gain more potential customers," said Francisco Racionero, CEO and Manager of Aleson ITC.

 “Sajan Parihar, Senior Director, Microsoft Azure Platform at Microsoft Corp said, “We’re pleased to welcome Aleson ITC SQL Server Support to the Microsoft Azure Marketplace, which gives our partners great exposure to cloud customers around the globe.
 Azure Marketplace offers world-class quality experiences from global trusted partners with solutions tested to work seamlessly with Azure.”